What's New in 2.0

 Don’t use Measure for GMP or Climate Shield

-When we originally shipped GMPs in 2022 and Climate Shield in 2023, the only way to get the climate risk or GMP eligibility for a property was to query the Measure API.
-Among other issues, this made it impossible to create a different policy - for instance, setting the emissions cutoff to 10% instead of 7%, or using a different MFA provider.
+When we initially shipped GMPs in 2022 and Climate Shield in 2023, the only way to get the climate risk or GMP eligibility for a property was to query the Measure API.
+This made it impossible to create a different policy—for instance, setting the emissions cutoff to 10% instead of 7% or using a different MFA provider.

 The v2 API introduces the concept of a Policy: a set of rules that determine which properties and placements are eligible for a particular use case.
 GMP eligibility is now expressed as a platform-wide policy.

-Clients can subscribe to bespoke, client, and platform-wide policies and have the resulting properties and placements be pushed to a cloud bucket for use in deals and campaigns.
-We recommend integrating the policy output directly into platforms instead of creating inventory lists manually, especially as supporting placements will be a requirement for upcoming capabilities.
+Clients can subscribe to bespoke, client, and platform-wide policies and have the resulting properties and placements pushed to a cloud bucket for use in deals and campaigns.
+We recommend integrating the policy output directly into platforms instead of manually creating inventory lists, especially as supporting placements will be required for upcoming capabilities.

 New response format for Measure

 The Measure API has been growing out of hand as we added new functionality over the past two years.
-There have been a number of format improvement to simplify managing measure response data.
-Its now possible to select the specific output fields using the fields parameter.
+There have been several format improvements to simplify managing measure response data.
+It's now possible to select the specific output fields using the fields parameter.
 Measure can be supplied with an emissions framework for increased choice over underlying framework.
-Currently available frameworks are scope-3 and scope3-consumer-device.
+Currently, available frameworks are scope-3 and scope3-consumer-device.
 The v2 measure output has also been reorganized to make it easy to understand the emissions breakdown and the coverage of the request.

 Migrate from GMP Upload to Media Delivery API

 The GMP upload API has been replaced by the Media Delivery API.
 The Media Delivery schema supports variable carbon compensation using the compensation_pct field, including values over 100% if desired.
 It also supports sending a blend of GMP and non-GMP impressions with the is_gmp field.
-The Media Delivery API has a number of capabilities that have been requested by clients including support for deals, campaigns, line items, and insertion orders.
+The Media Delivery API has many capabilities that clients have requested including support for deals, campaigns, line items, and insertion orders.
 These fields, as well as client, can be used to split invoices (for instance, to create a separate invoice line per client or per insertion order).

 Cloud storage buckets are the preferred integration method

 The v2 API has first-class support for the major public clouds (Amazon, GCP, and Azure) for bidirectional integration to cloud storage buckets.
-Using a cloud storage bucket has no throttling or file size limitations, like the Measure API, and allows us to process data in parallel for much higher throughput.
+A cloud storage bucket has no throttling or file size limitations, like the Measure API, and allows us to process data in parallel for much higher throughput.

 Ad Formats

-The supported v1 creative formats were banner, video, text and audio.
-V2 brings an increased breadth in the type of creatives that can be modeled thanks to ad formats.
-The currently available ad formats are listed here.
-For more detail on the underlying updates around creative please see the methodology page.
+The supported v1 creative formats were banner, video, text, and audio.
+Thanks to ad formats, V2 brings an increased breadth in the type of creatives that can be modeled and measured.
+The currently available default ad formats are listed here.
+Custom ad formats can be explored in CSP in the explore ad format section.
+For more detail on the underlying updates around creative, please see the methodology page.

 Metered billing

-For customers that have usage-based contracts, we can now use impression volumes on the Media Delivery API as the source of truth for monthly billing.
+For customers with usage-based contracts, impression volumes on the Media Delivery API can now be used as the source of truth for monthly billing.
 Reprocessed and failed files are not included in the billable count.
-If you would like to switch to metered billing, please contact your Scope3 account team.
+If you want to switch to metered billing, please contact your Scope3 account team.